hannutt/FlaskApi/README.md

 SELF-WRITING SQL QUERIES

 You can also write sql queries yourself by clicking the "write sql query" check box. the query is written to the textarea element, which is sent to the Python function.
-The Python function performs a search according to the query and returns the result to the html page
+The Python function performs a search according to the query and returns the result to the html page.

+SELF-WRITING MONGODB QUERIES

+Writing mongoDB queries works very similarly to the sql queries above.
+The main difference is that the user must separate the field name and the search value with a colon.
+For example, the selected collection has a field called products and the user wants to search if there are oranges in the collection. so the query text is products:orange.
+The query is sent to a python function, where the split method detects a colon in the query and splits the field name and the searched word into parts, which are passed to the PyMongo search method as a dictionary object.

 LIMITING THE SEARCH IN MONGO DATABASES